practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/README.md

 At worst, the compiled program would not terminate within a reasonable amount of time.

 However, I didn't test other combinations, for example using the PIM2, PIM3, PIM4 dialects, which are also supported by the gm2 compiler.
 (PIM2 = "Programming in Modula-2", 2nd Edition, Springer Verlag, 1982: https://gcc.gnu.org/onlinedocs/gcc-14.2.0/gm2/What-is-GNU-Modula-2.html).
-I also didn't test other open source Modula-2 compilers, which may still be around (tbd).
+I also didn't test other open source Modula-2 compilers, which may still be around for Linux (I've seen some, often based on adapted, very old sources for 32-bit systems).

 <br/>